Advocate for Justice With a Law Enforcement Focus

 Master’s Degree in Criminal Justice: Law Enforcement Emphasis Course Topics

-The master’s in criminal justice program inspires students to work toward leadership positions in their fields.
-Students become skilled communicators who can reason with analytical clarity and convey information to a variety of stakeholders.
-As a private, Christian university, GCU emphasizes the role of values, morality and ethics in decision making and leadership responsibilities.
-Some of the courses for this program include:
+The master’s degree in criminal justice aims to inspire you to work toward leadership positions in your field.
+The curriculum is designed to help you become a skilled communicator who can reason with analytical clarity and convey information to a variety of stakeholders.
+As a private, Christian university, GCU emphasizes the role of values, morality and ethics in decision-making and leadership responsibilities.
+In these law enforcement courses, you will examine:

 - The detection of patterns in crime data and the examination of the techniques, trends and uses of crime analysis